Update April 21, 2013: Added a new section Tips for extending the sample application.

 - Should you want an undo/redo stack for the editor, try to only involve the core classes.
 This part will not be that easy due to the cyclic nature of the model.
 However, restricting yourself to the 6 core classes will make the job relatively easier.

-- The current text output mechanism is not that sophisticated.
+- The text output mechanism used in the sample is not that sophisticated.
 You will probably need to create a more robust model for a bigger piece of software.

 - Have a complete understanding of the fonts used for rendering the math notation (STIX fonts in this case).